Grandjean is one of my favorite raft runs in Southern Idaho. In my opinion, it

-has the best combination of access, whitewater and scenery on
+has the best combination of access, whitewater and scenery in

-the entire South Fork Payette.
+the South Fork Payette drainage.
 Even though roads follow the entire

 reach, it has a very remote feel, and a completely different character

-high mountain valleys and tight, exciting whitewater gorges.
+high mountain valleys and exciting whitewater gorges.
+The run consists

-The upper section starts from within the Sawtooth National Recreation Area at the end of Forest Road 524 (FR524), at Grandjean Campground.
+The uppermost section starts from within the Sawtooth National Recreation Area at the end of Forest Road 524 (FR524), at Grandjean Campground.
 From here it runs roughly 7 miles down to Highway 21 through a narrow gorge with a creekish feel.
-While this section can be rafted, it is best suited to kayaks, due to the amount of shifting wood.
+While this section can be rafted, it is best suited to kayaks.
 There is one major rapid, Canyon Creek (class III/IV), located about a mile upriver from Highway 21.
+This section has a tendency to accumulate wood.

-Chapman Creek (class IV), just above the Warms Springs put in.
-The second
+(class III+/-IV), just above the Warms Springs Guard Station.
+The third,

-is Little Surprise (Class IV), just below Warm Springs.
-Both are very
+and most difficult, is Little Surprise (Class IV), just below Warm Springs Guard Station.

-Wood is a very serious hazard on the entire run.
+Wood is a very serious hazard on the entire run, and is known to shift around frequently.
 Scout all rapids and tight spots carefully, and seek reliable, recent beta.
+Swims could be very long with high consequences on Grandjean, especially at high flows.
 Due to the technical nature of the run, it is recommend for class IV boaters only.
-Swims could be very long with high consequences on Grandjean, especially at high flows.
-Dress warm, bring snacks, and be ready for a very long day on the river.
-Keep your group tight, and get an early start.
+Dress warm, keep your group tight, and get an early start.

 I ran from Warm Springs to Mountain View with 2,300 CFS on the Lowman gauge, which I would describe as a near optimal level for rafting.
 Outfitters raft it at much lower levels, going quite late into summer.
 I estimate it could be rafted as low as 1,500 CFS, and could be kayaked almost year round if you don't mind boating extremely low flows (ELF).